AMReX-Codes/amrex/_sources/Basics.rst.txt

       // int      ng   : number of ghost cells involved in this operation
       //                 mfdst and mfsrc may have more ghost cells

-We refer the reader to Src/Base/AMReX\_MultiFab.H and Src/Base/AMReX\_FabArray.H for more details.
-It should be noted again it is a runtime error if the two MultiFabs passed to functions like MultiFab::Copy are not built with the *same* BoxArray (including index type) and DistributionMapping.
+We refer the reader to Src/Base/AMReX_MultiFab.H and Src/Base/AMReX_FabArray.H for more details.
+It should be noted again it is a runtime error if the two :cpp:`MultiFabs` passed to functions like :cpp:`MultiFab::Copy` are not built with the *same* :cpp:`BoxArray` (including index type) and :cpp:`DistributionMapping`.

-It is usually the case that the Boxes in the BoxArray used for building a MultiFab are non-intersecting except that they can be overlapping due to nodal index type.
-However, MultiFab can have ghost cells, and in that case FArrayBoxes are defined on Boxes larger than the Boxes in the BoxArray.
+It is usually the case that the Boxes in the :cpp:`BoxArray` used for building a :cpp:`MultiFab` are non-intersecting except that they can be overlapping due to nodal index type.
+However, :cpp:`MultiFab` can have ghost cells, and in that case FArrayBoxes are defined on Boxes larger than the Boxes in the :cpp:`BoxArray`.
 Parallel communication is then needed to fill the ghost cells with valid cell data from other FArrayBoxes possibly on other parallel processes.
-The function for performing this type of communication is FillBoundary.
+The function for performing this type of communication is :cpp:`FillBoundary`.

+.. highlight:: c++

 ::